Reboot the Ocean Challenge Winners Announced

-Local engagement is also used by ConnectOcean, winner of the Sustainable Seafood category.
-ConnectOcean is an initiative that provides training in data collection and sustainable fishing methods in Costa Rica.
-Sarah Travers, the team representative, said the solution incentivizes local fishermen to put extra effort into sustainable fishing practices and data collection because they will gain access to the virtual marketplace where local restaurants and families can buy their catch online.
+Local engagement is also used by ConnectOcean, the winner of Sustainable Seafood category.
+ConnectOcean is an initiative that provides training in data collection and sustainable fishing method in Costa Rica.
+Sarah Travers, the representative of the team, said the solution incentivizes local fishermen to put extra effort into sustainable fishing practice and data collection because they will gain access to virtual marketplace where local restaurants and families can buy their catch online.

-Creating a new approach to solve ocean challenges are one way the winning teams built their solutions.
-The winning idea, Cloudonomous, aims to answer the challenge of Mapping the Ocean with one of the lowest cost marine autonomous vehicles available on the market, and by using robust open-source marine autonomous software.
-The team from India, represented by Satish Ramachandranow, built a software framework that can be integrated with an underwater vehicle to perform seabed measurements autonomously or remotely through cloud.
+Creating a new approach as well as new inventions to solve ocean challenges are some of the ways the winning teams built their solutions.
+The winning idea, Cloudonomous, from India, aims to answer the challenge of Mapping the Ocean with one of the lowest cost marine autonomous vehicle available on the market and by using robust open-source marine autonomous software.
+The team, represented by Satish Ramachandranow, has built a software framework that can be integrated with an underwater vehicle to perform seabed measurements autonomously or remotely through cloud.

-In Chile, Carlos von Dessauer and his team aimed to solve the problem of global shipping damaging the environment through high levels of carbon emissions and acoustic pollution on sea life through.
-Winner in the Zero Emission Shipping category, the team’s SANC-S (Ship Active Noise Canceling System) solution reduces the amount and intensity of ocean noise, relying on a technology similar to the one used in expensive noise-canceling audio equipment.
+In Chile, Carlos von Dessauer and his team try to solve the problem that global shipping has caused to the environment due to high levels of carbon emissions and the shipping's acoustic pollution on sea life through the Zero Emission Shipping category.
+The team’s SANC-S (Ship Active Noise Canceling System) solution reduces the amount and intensity of ocean noise which relies on a technology similar to the one used on expensive noise-canceling audio equipment.

-Sandali Weerasinghe, from Sri Lanka, presented her winning idea for the Harnessing Ocean Energy category.
-The solution, Ocean-Based Alternative Energy Technologies, combines tidal and wind power and involves the installation of tidal stream turbines on the bases of offshore wind turbines.
+Sandali Weerasinghe from Sri Lanka presented her winning idea for the Harnessing Ocean Energy category.
+The solution, Ocean-Based Alternative Energy Technologies, combine, tidal and wind power and involves the installation of tidal stream turbines on the bases of offshore wind turbines.

-Despite these uncertain times, the winning solutions showcase the power of ideas and the determination of young innovators to create solutions for the world's unresolved problems.
+Despite the uncertain time, these winning solutions have shown the power of ideas and as well as the determination of young innovators to continue creating solutions for the world's unresolved problems.

 The five winning ideas were selected from among 80 submissions to #RebootTheOcean through the Unite Ideas platform.
-Unite Ideas is a crowd-sourcing platform developed by the United Nations Office of Information and Communications Technology, mobilizing data scientists and software developers globally.
-It fosters collaboration with civil society and UN offices to create open-source technology solutions in support of the Sustainable Development Goals.
+Unite Ideas is a crowd-sourcing platform developed by the Office of Information and Communications Technology, mobilizing data scientists and software developers globally.
+It fosters collaboration with civil society and United Nations offices to create open-source technology solutions in support of the Sustainable Development Goals.
 For more information, please visit ideas.unite.un.org.